GojuNoah/Noah-Stone/README.md

 - 👋 Hi, I’m @GojuNoah, but you can call me Noah.
-- 👀 I’m interested in gaming, programming, tech, and any combo of those 3.
+- 👀 I’m interested in programming, tech, gaming and any combo of those 3.
 - 🌱 I’m currently learning Computer Science at U of A grantham, but as far as coding goes, I am developing my frontend skills.
 - 💞️ I’m looking to collaborate on websites, games, etc. Just ask!
-- 📫 How to reach me: The best way to reach me from here, will be to email me at gojunoah@gmail.com
+- 📫 How to reach me: The best way to reach me from here, will be to email me @gojunoah@gmail.com

 <!---